Classic Burgers are perfect for summer barbecues. The seasoned, juicy meat is topped with melty cheese, lettuce, tomato, and pickle chips.

 - Seasoning: Try mixing different seasonings into the patty meat.
 Cajun seasoning, cilantro, basil, paprika, or red pepper flakes would all taste great.

 - Grilled onions: There are already raw onions in the recipe, but you could also grill up some onions or make caramelized onions to add to the sandwich.

 - Buns: Instead of just using regular hamburger buns, you could use brioche, pretzel buns, or even simple sliced bread to make it more like a Patty Melt.
-Toast the bread on the grill, or toast them in the oven or on the stovetop as we do in our Stovetop and Oven-Baked Burger recipes.
+Toast the bread on the grill, or toast them in the oven or on the stovetop as we do in our Stovetop and upcoming Oven-Baked Burger recipes.

 MORE SIDE RECIPES

 - Serve: You shouldn’t leave cooked meat out at room temperature for more than 2 hours.

 - Store: To store the Classic Burgers, separate the meat from the rest of the sandwich.
 Kept sealed, the beef patty will last 3-5 days in the fridge.
 Then you can put it in a fresh bun with fresh veggies before serving.